FanatiQS/VerbalEyes-Scroll-Controller/doc/implementing.md

 * This function does not have a return value, instead, the function `verbaleyes_network_connected` is continuously polled to get network status.
 This allows it to handle configuration while trying to connect to a network and detect when network disconnects.
 * If connecting to network is a sync function, `verbaleyes_network_connected` should return 1 for success and -1 for fail since -1 will fail right away while 0 continues waiting for network to be connected.
 * If there is already an active network connection, that one should be disconnected and a new one should be established.
-* Both `ssid` and `ssidkey` are null terminated character arrays that can include any character sent to the configuration through the `updateConfig` function.
+* Both `ssid` and `ssidkey` are null terminated character arrays that can include any character sent to the configuration through the `verbaleyes_configure` function.
 * Maximum lengths for `ssid` and `ssidkey` can be found in [readme](should include link here).

 ##### Connected